 Principle 2: Manage Potential Conflicts of Interest

-As a company, we are focused on the execution of a single ‘high conviction’ investment strategy and we are independently owned by our fund managers, who hold 100% of their listed equity exposure via the fund they manage.
+As a company, we are focused on the execution of a single ‘high conviction’ investment strategy.
+We are independently owned by our fund managers, who hold 100% of their listed equity exposure via one of the funds which they manage.
 We believe this structure eliminates a large number of inherent conflicts experienced by many fund management firms and aligns our interest more closely with our investors.

 We also have a clear conflict of interest policy, which sets out how we manage any potential conflicts of interest and we train our staff to always look out for potential conflicts.
 Although unlikely, due to our structure, we monitor and assess all potential conflicts on a ‘risk based’ approach, looking at each interaction to establish any potential risks and ensuring that appropriate mitigation is put in place where necessary.

 We only use brokers for execution and we review their own best execution policies before entering into a formal relationship.
 We do not use them for research; our investment research is carried out 100% in-house.
 We undertake extensive due diligence on the companies in which we invest and place significant emphasis on downside protection and risk mitigation.